 There are several website builders to choose from depending on the level of functionality and ease of use you are looking for.

 Depending on your requirements, you may also want to look into niche website builders, such as those meant for creating ecommerce sites or creative portfolios.
-Shopify, for example, is the platform of choice for small- to mid-sized online stores, and you can find out more about the builder in our Shopify review.
+Shopify, for example, is the platform of choice for small- to mid-sized online stores.

-Apart from these, many popular web hosting providers also offer their own website builders for those using their services.
-For example, GoDaddy and Hostinger both feature website builders that are either included in one of their paid plans or can be purchased separately as an add-on.
+Apart from these, many of the best web hosting providers also offer their own website builders for those using their services.
+For example, GoDaddy and Hostinger both feature website builders that are either included in one of their paid plans or can be purchased separately as an add-on, with both (including Hostinger's Zyro builder) already ranking among the best website builders available.

 When should you use a drag-and-drop website builder?